openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 The ``await`` statement is introduced to synchronize functions launched as threads.
 The generic class ``Promise<T>`` from the standard library (see :ref:`Standard Library`) is used to exchange information between threads.
-The class can be treated as an implementation of the channel mechanism.
+The class can be handled as an implementation of the channel mechanism.
 The class provides a number of methods to manipulate the values produced by threads.